Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 # Azure libraries for Java

 The Azure libraries for Java let you use Azure services and manage Azure resources from your application code.
 The libraries are available as [Maven imports](java-sdk-azure-install.md) for use in your Java projects.

 ## Consume Azure services

 Use services such as SQL Database, Azure Storage, Active Directory, and DocumentDB in your Java applications with native APIs.
-View the [complete list of service libraries](java-sdk-azure-install.md) and check out the [tutorials](java-tutorials-services.md) to learn more about adding features to your app with Azure services.
+Import the libraries for the services you want to use from [the complete list](java-sdk-azure-install.md) and check out [Azure for Java developers](https://review.docs.microsoft.com/en-us/azure/java/index?branch=pr-en-us-9782) to learn more about building Java apps with Azure services.

 ## Manage Azure resources